Recital

 Each of the above Client Drivers use a connection string to describe connections parameters.

 The basic format of a connection string consists of a series of keyword/value pairs separated by semicolons.
-The equals sign (=) connects each keyword and its value.
+The equal sign (=) connects each keyword and its value.

 The following table lists the valid names for keyword/values.